Harry Everett Smith: Anthologist of American folk music

 Smith was also unique in associating folk music with the occult: the design he chose to be printed on the box covers, for example, was taken from an engraving by Theodore de Bry of a great hand tuning the Celestial Monochord (the one-stringed instrument symbolizing the music of the spheres), that had illustrated a sixteenth-century treatise on music by the Elizabethan magus Robert Fludd.

 Smith told interviewer John Cohen that he had first heard this kind of record at the home of Bertrand Harris Bronson, the eminent English professor and ballad scholar, who collected them.
-In 1946 Smith reportedly lived for a time in small room with a separate entrance on the first floor of Bronson's Berkeley residence, and it is thought he may have received informal tutelage in folk music through his acquaintance with the scholar.
+In 1946 Smith reportedly lived for a time in a small room with a separate entrance on the first floor of Bronson's Berkeley residence, and it is thought he may have received informal tutelage in folk music through his acquaintance with the scholar.

 Smith also told Cohen that in selecting his material he relied heavily on the Library of Congress's mimeographed "List of American Folk Songs on Commercial Records", a monograph compiled by Alan Lomax in 1940 with the assistance of Pete Seeger, that Lomax and Seeger had sent out to folk song scholars (and which could also be purchased directly from the Library for 25 cents).

 Cohen asked Smith: "Where did you first hear of the Carter Family?"

 Twelve of the 60 songs and many of the artists on Lomax and Seeger's "List" appear in Smith's anthology and his notes credit the Lomaxes.
 Smith explained that he had selected material based on what he thought would be of interest to scholars and to people who might like to sing them.
 He also told Cohen that, "I felt social change would result from it.
 I'd been reading Plato's Republic.
 He's jabbering about music, how you have to be careful about changing the music, because it might upset or destroy the government.
 Everybody gets out of step.
 You are not to arbitrarily change it because you may undermine the Empire State Building without knowing it.
 Of course, I thought it would do that ...
 I imagined it as having some kind of social force for good".

 In 1991, shortly before his death, Smith was the recipient of a Grammy, the Chairman's Merit Award for Lifetime Achievement.
 Ed Sanders writes:

 It was a joy to his many friends to see him clambering up the Grammy steps wearing a tuxedo.
 "I'm glad to say that my dreams came true – I saw America changed through music," he told the audience.
-Plato was right, music can change the direction of a civilization, for worse or better.
+"Plato was right, music can change the direction of a civilization, for worse or better."

 In 1997, Smith's collection was re-released as a boxed set of six CDs on Smithsonian Folkways Recordings, as the Anthology of American Folk Music (now also informally referred to as "The Harry Smith Anthology").